Noureddine-0/AmateursCTF2023/Trick question/Readme.md

               20 LIST_EXTEND          1
               22 STORE_NAME           (x)
 ```
-After that we saw a for loop that iterates on the r list which contains the zeroes and ones , if the element popped from the evaluation stack is 0 it continue , otherwise it reverse the string , after iterating over all the elements of r it reverse x , join its elements with 'A' , decode the content with the b64decode (Note that it uses a function named b64decode which make use of b64decode method of the base64 module) function and execute whatever the output .
+After that we saw a for loop that iterates on the r list which contains the zeroes and ones , if the element popped from the evaluation stack is 0 it continues , otherwise it reverses the string x[i], after iterating over all the elements of r it reverse x , join its elements with 'A' , decode the content with the b64decode (Note that it uses a function named b64decode which make use of b64decode method of the base64 module) function .
 ```
 3:          24 LOAD_NAME            (range)
               26 LOAD_NAME            (len)